jithurjacob/machine-learning/README.md

 	- Cross Validation Setup
 	- Time series modeling with Regressors

-###Script to check if required libraries for the workshop are present
+###Script to check if requisite libraries for the workshop are present
 Please execute the following at the command prompt

     $ python check_env.py